Log in

 Gloves and Gown

-Alcohol-based hand rubs (hand sanitizer) can be used for hands decontamination, even though hands are contaminated with visible blood and mucous:
+Alcohol-based hand rubs (hand sanitizer) can be used to cleans the hands even though both hands are contaminated with visible blood and mucous:

-A staff member who has a cold sneezes.
-Another staff member sitting nearby breathes in the microorganisms, and later develops a cold.
+A staff member who has a cold sneeze.
+Another staff member sitting nearby breathes in the microorganisms through her nose and mouth, and later develops a cold.
 These organisms were more likely carried by which mode of transmission?

 What can you do at work to lower transmission of infectious disease among healthcare workers?